timwilliate/engineering-blog/_posts/2015-06-12-etcd-clustering.md

 ### Maintaining Cluster Membership

 Normally etcd is expecting that a machine would either remove itself from the cluster before exiting or would rejoin at a later time (e.g., in the event of a restart).
-We wanted to build something more robust where we could kill a machine and replace it with an entirely new machine without an hiccups in availability.
+We wanted to build something more robust where we could kill a machine and replace it with an entirely new machine without any hiccups in availability.
 Of course there were a few challenges&hellip;

 #### Detecting New vs Existing Cluster